 I am a PhD candidate (supervised by Jakob Hohwy) in the Cognition and Philosophy Lab, Monash University.
-I conduct interdisciplinary research into a number of topics in the areas of philosophy, psychology and psychiatry.
+I conduct interdisciplinary research into a number of topics in the areas of philosophy, psychology, and psychiatry.
 My primary research interest is anorexia nervosa.
-In part, how patients mentally represent their own bodies: how their body representations becomes distorted and what this tells us about body representation cognition in general.
+In part, how patients mentally represent their own bodies: how their body representations becomes distorted, and what this tells us about body representation cognition in general.
 I also propose a model for explaining how patients come to hold false beliefs about their own body size.
 Specifically, I argue that the proximal cause of such beliefs are particular false experiences of body size.
-I’m currently collaborating with Manja Engel from Dijkerman Lab, Utrecht University, exploring distorted tactile body representations in anorexia patients.

 Beyond my research into anorexia, I keep busy with a number of side projects on subjects involving: the sense of bodily ownership, mental representation, delusions, and psychiatric taxonomy.
 For a list of the papers I’ve written on these and other topics, see my Publications page.
-I’m always interested in potential collaborations, feel free to contact me through any of the mediums listed below.
+In terms of empirical research, I’m currently collaborating with Manja Engel from Dijkerman Lab, Utrecht University, exploring distorted tactile body representations in anorexia patients.